mentorapp/railsapp/README.md

 ## 14. Provide your database schema design.

 *Database Schema - Initial*
-Green tables are our MVP, red tables are the beginnings of a plan for some addition features we hope to get to.
+Green tables are our MVP, red tables are the beginnings of a plan for some additional features we hope to get to.
 ![Database Schema - Initial](readme-assets/MentorMe_Database.png)

 ## 15. Provide User stories for your App.